DuffyYT/Forza_GearChanger/README.md

 # Forza_GearChanger

-This script can make using the keyboard and mouse for controlling forza horizon or any other similar games easier, if a controller or a gear shifter is not available.
-Refer the readme file for more details and how it works and how you can modify to suite your game
+This script can enable you to switch the gears with your mouse rather than using your keyboard which makes the process much easier and intuivative.

+More information will be released soon